 S.N.
-Major steps Process 1 Post-Disaster Needs Assessment and Credible Damage Assessment i) Constitution of team, ii) appropriate training of teams, iii) guidelines, / SOP for teams for assessment.
-Preliminary assessment reports within 72 hours.
-Compilation and transmittal of damage and loss data.
-Disaster damage assessments led by government and assisted by humanitarian response agencies, and the initial damage surveys leading to a comprehensive assessment.
-Quantitative and qualitative baseline for damage, loss, and needs across sectors, blocks and districts.
-Results monitoring and evaluation plan for recovery program.
-Select the most appropriate and achievable processes and Methodology for conducting early and credible damage needs assessments.
-2 Developing a vision for Build-Back A comprehensive vision for BBB is developed on the basis of wider consultations with experts, civil society, and key stakeholders.
-BBB should be adhered to in the
+Major steps Process 1 Post-Disaster Constitution of team.
+Needs • Appropriate training of team.
+Assessment and • Establishing guidelines / SOP for team for assessment.
+Credible • Preliminary assessment reports within 72 hours.
+Damage • Compilation and transmittal of damage and loss data.
+Assessment • Disaster damage assessments led by government and assisted by humanitarian response agencies, and the initial damage surveys leading to a comprehensive assessment. • Quantitative and qualitative baseline for damage, loss, and needs across sectors, blocks and districts. • Results monitoring and evaluation plan for recovery program. • Select the most appropriate and achievable processes and methodology for conducting early and credible damage needs assessments.
+Developing a • A comprehensive vision for BBB is developed on the basis 2 vision for of wider consultations with experts, civil society, and key Build-Back stakeholders.
+Better (BBB) • BBB should be adhered to in the implementation of development schemes, programs and projects by the concerned line departments. • Need to build consensus among the range of stakeholders Ensura acharanaa within and outside government.
+2 of PPP with the • Implementation and monitoring of programs for better 3 development DDD.
+Discussions at the State & District level [SDMA_SEC programs and • Discussions at the State & District level [SDMA, SEC, goals government's broader longer term development goals and 5°mb growth and poverty reduction strategies growin and poverty reduction strategies.

-Better (BBB) implementation of development schemes, programs and projects by the concerned line departments.
-Need to build consensus among the range of stakeholders within and outside government.
-3 Ensure coherence of BBB with the development programs and goals Implementation and monitoring of programs for better BBB.
-Discussions at the State & District level [SDMA, SEC, Line Departments etc.] to align the recovery vision with the government's broader, longer term development goals and growth and poverty reduction strategies.
-4 Incorporating resilience and BBB in recovery vision Consultations and background studies on: Disaster resistant physical recovery Options for fast economic recovery Gender and equity concerns Vulnerability reduction Natural resource conservation and environmental protection Social recovery 5 Balancing recovery across sectors SEC and DDMA will monitor BBB programs.
-Concerned departments will have BBB activities in time bound manner.
-Balance public and private sectors BBB programs Promote norms for non-discriminatory and equitable asset disbursement among individuals and communities.
-Prioritize infrastructure reconstruction for providing better lives and livelihoods to people.
-Address the recovery of the lives and livelihoods of disaster- affected communities.
-Show sensitivity to the needs of the affected population with regard to public expectations from recovery.
-6 Prioritizing sectors for recovery Determine relative importance of various sectors such as housing, water and sanitation, governance, transport, power, communications infrastructure, environment, livelihoods, tourism, social protection, health, and education.
+Incorporating Consultations and background studies on: resilience and • Disaster resistant physical recovery BBB in Options for fast economic recovery 4 recovery • Gender and equity concerns vision Vulnerability reduction • Natural resource conservation and environmental protection Social recovery Balancing • SEC and DDMA will monitor BBB programs. recovery across Concerned departments •Concerned departments will have BBB activities in time sectors bound manner.
+5 Balance public and private sectors BBB programs Promote norms for non-discriminatory and equitable asset disbursement among individuals and communities. • Prioritize infrastructure reconstruction for providing better lives and livelihoods to people. •Address the recovery of the lives and livelihoods of disaster- affected communities. • Show sensitivity to the needs of the affected population with regard to public expectations from recovery.
+Prioritizing Determine relative importance of various sectors such as 6 sectors for housing, water and sanitation, governance, transport, power, recovery communications infrastructure, environment, livelihoods, tourism, social protection, health, and education.